tomhallmain/simple_image_compare/README.md

 ## Limitations

-This is a very simple app and can only detect fairly similar images.
+This is a very simple app and can only detect fairly similar images based on colors and positioning.
+There is no neural net involved in the main comparison at this time.
 While unmatched dimensions are not an issue, similar images with highly varying perspectives (for example, if images are the same but one is turned sideways) will likely not generate a similar result.

-The face similarity measure is very crude, and only checks the number of faces in the image.
-At a future time more complex face matching may be added.
+The face similarity measure is also very crude and only compares the number of faces in each image, so it is off by default.
+At a future time more complex comparison logic may be added.
+Even so, it can be fairly handy for quick comparison across large image sets.